Gr0mi4/Godle-test-scripts/README.md

 Hello!
 This is practical excersise for the Godle company.
 I never send it, and was intereseted in testing personal abilities in this kind of tasks.
-In this solution i wasn't using any frameworks, that could help, couse wasn't shure that is would be ok in terms of this exscersise.
+In this solution i wasn't using any frameworks, that could help, cause wasn't shure that it would be ok in terms of this exscersise.

 Text of the exscersise is below.